pushpeshkr451/learning_demo/README.md

 # learning_demo
-This is the demo while learning the git and github
+This is the demo while learning the git and Github.